Structure Plays an Integral Role for Sellers and Buyers

 - Finance the transaction

-Like price, deal structure is negotiable and can vary widely from one transaction to the next.
+Like price, the deal structure is negotiable and can vary from one transaction to the next.
 Both the individual needs of sellers and buyers must be taken into account in structuring each transaction in the most appealing manner to meet both parties’ objectives.

-Deal “Type”… Is Not to be Confused with “Structure”
+Deal “Type”… Is Not to Be Confused with “Structure”

-Asset Purchase: Under this structure only the assets and liabilities specified in the Asset Purchase Agreement are transferred to the buyer, who must either create a new entity or use an existing entity to acquire the business.
+Asset Purchase: Under this structure, only the assets and liabilities specified in the Asset Purchase Agreement are transferred to the buyer, who must either create a new entity or use an existing entity to acquire the business.

 Sellers generally prefer stock sales, which allow for an easier transition and usually entitle them to pay taxes on the sale at the lower capital gains rate.
 Buyers often prefer an asset purchase that identifies the exact assets acquired and liabilities assumed.
 This type of transaction creates a barrier of contingent liabilities flowing through from seller to buyer.
-In addition, an asset purchase may offer tax benefits to the buyer through a step-up in asset basis.
+An asset purchase may offer tax benefits to the buyer through a step-up in asset basis.